ml5js/Intro-ML-Arts-IMA-F24/README.md

 # Introduction to Machine Learning for the Arts - Fall 2024

-_This is a evolving document and is subject to change._
+_This is a evolving document and is subject to change (lots of change!)_

 ## Course Info